nostradomus/LHCreate-2017/README.md

 ## :globe_with_meridians: License

-At this moment, there is no specific license attached to this project yet.
+At this moment, there is no specific license attached to this project.

 So, today, if you like it, have fun with it (at your own risk of course :-D), and especially, be creative.